rotskoff-group/idiom/cookbook/README.md

 ### Combining multiple reward terms

 Add multiple entries to `reward.terms` to combine objectives.
-This example targets composition entropy of 3.65 bits, length of 100 residues, and STARLING ensemble radius of gyration of 25 Å:
+This example targets composition entropy of 3.65 bits, length of 100 residues, and SPARROW-predicted radius of gyration of 25 Å:

 ```yaml
 reward: